Long-Short ETF (BTAL) Hits New 52-Week High

 BTAL in Focus

 AGFiQ US Market Neutral Anti-Beta Fund has the potential to generate positive returns regardless of the direction of the stock market as long as low-beta stocks outperform high beta stocks.
 It invests primarily in long positions in low beta U.S. equities and short positions in high beta U.S. equities on a dollar-neutral basis within sectors.
 AGFiQ US Market Neutral Anti-Beta Fund seeks to deliver the spread return between low and high-beta stocks.
-The product charges 2.53% in annual fees (see: all the Long-Short ETFs here).
+The product charges 2.53% in annual fees.

 Why the Move?